EnterpriseDB/tpa/RELNOTES.md

 - Modify systemd service files for postgres on Harp enabled hosts that require alternative user accounts.
-  Always run Harp services as the same user as Postgres, regargless of the flavour in use.
+  Always run Harp services as the same user as Postgres, regardless of the flavour in use.

 ### Bugfixes